needle-mirror/com.unity.netcode/Documentation~/testing/network-profiler.md

 * General workflow: Use the **Frame Overview** tab and the graph counters to find frames with high bandwidth usage.
 After identifying a frame of interest, switch to the **Snapshot Overview** tab to investigate the specific ghosts and components that contributed to the data usage in that frame.
 * For optimization: In the **Snapshot Overview**, check the **Size** column and the **% of snapshot column** to identify the ghost types that contribute most to your bandwidth.
 Focus [optimization](../optimizations.md) efforts on these high-cost items.
 * Testing network environments: For the most accurate data, use the [PlayMode Tool](../playmode-tool.md) window to run your application under representative network conditions, such as a client-hosted server with multiple clients and simulated latency.
+* Negative compression efficiency: This can rarely happen when there are extreme value changes with no quantization.
+A new spawn with an initial value of `Int32.MaxValue`, for example, can't be quantized (because it's an int) and doesn't take advantage of delta compression (because the baseline is 0).
+In this case, the compression process has overhead and adds a few bits to the sent value, sending 38 bits instead of 32, producing a negative compression efficiency.
+If this happens too often, consider using a different syncing mechanism for those values.

+## Per ghost overhead
+Snapshot data contains a ghost's state information, such as a character's health and position, but also contains metadata used by Netcode for Entities, which is referred to as overhead.
+Overhead can vary in size and you can influence how much of it is used.

+* Ghost data is serialized per chunk and for each chunk a common set of information (shared among all entities) is serialized first.
+Ensure that chunks are as full as possible to improve the ratio of overhead to data.
+* A few bytes of overhead are added during the compression of baseline information.
+Netcode for Entities then serializes each ghost in chunk order with its ghost ID, spawn tick (if a new spawn), data size, buffer data size, change masks, enableable masks, and then ghost data.
+All of these are compressed, but can still take a few bytes per ghost.
+Using fewer ghosts with more replicated components (rather than many small ghosts) can help reduce overhead size.
+* High overhead with few changes to component data often means you should investigate your [ghosts’ optimization mode](../optimization/optimize-ghosts.md#optimization-mode).
+When ghosts use the `dynamic` optimization mode, their baseline, ghost ID, change masks, and other metadata are still sent even if there’s no data changes for that ghost.
+Changing this to `static` skips the ghost entirely if there are no changes.

+## Per snapshot overhead
+In addition to sending ghost data, Netcode for Entities includes various other operations, such as spawns, despawns, prefab list syncing, and eventual consistency protocols information (like sequence IDs), as part of the snapshot data.
+These are included in the snapshot overhead.

+## Untracked overhead
+The Netcode for Entities Profiler doesn’t track bytes added to the overhead by [Unity Transport](https://docs.unity3d.com/Packages/com.unity.transport@latest/index.html) protocols.
+This is usually a small amount and varies depending on the [pipeline](https://docs.unity3d.com/Packages/com.unity.transport@latest?subfolder=/manual/pipelines-usage.html) in use.
+If you notice discrepancies between the Netcode for Entities Profiler and other packet inspection tools, this is likely why.

 ## Known issues